-‘Sopranos’ mobster, veteran actor Frank Vincent dies
+‘Sopranos’ mobster, veteran actor Frank Vincent dies at 80

 New York — Frank Vincent, a veteran character actor who often played tough guys, including mob boss Phil Leotardo on “The Sopranos,” has died.
 He was 80.